r-angeles/r-angeles.github.io/README.md

 ### Edit metadata
 Configure the metadata through navigating to `src -> _data` and modifying the files eg. `metadata.yaml`, `navigationLinks.yaml`

-OR, use Static CMS to edit `_data` on a GUI by going visiting your-site-name.gihub.io/admin
+OR, use Static CMS to edit `_data` on a GUI by visiting your-site-name.gihub.io/admin

 ### CMS OAuth
 GitHub account will be used to log in to CMS.
 See the [Static CMS docs](https://www.staticcms.org/docs/github-backend) to set it up.